wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = Pricing =
 Install the plugin and design your mobile app for free.
 Try it as long as you want.
 To publish your app on App Store or Google Play, we charge small monthly fees.
 Check the [pricing plans on Mobiloud.com](http://www.mobiloud.com/pricing.php?ref=plugindesc).

-= 30 days 100% Satisfaction Guarantee - no risk or commitment, really! =
-Install the plugin and design your mobile app today.
-Get a free preview.
-Pay only when you're ready to publish your app.
-If for any reason you're not happy with it, we'll fully refund any fees paid within 30 days from your order.

 For any questions, don’t hesitate to get in touch with us at [hello@mobiloud.com](mailto:hello@mobiloud.com)